mahmoudparsian/big-data-mapreduce-course/slides/pyspark/pyspark_and_LLM/progs_batch_level/pyspark_batch_openai_call.md

 # Detailed PySpark + OpenAI Batch Summarization

-Perfect use case 👌 — batching OpenAI API calls is exactly what you want in order to avoid token explosion and rate limit issues when summarizing text at scale.
+## 👌 Perfect use case

+	Batching OpenAI API calls is exactly what you want in order to avoid token explosion and rate limit issues when summarizing text at scale.
 Let’s walk through a detailed PySpark + OpenAI example that:

 	1. Creates a sample DataFrame with (id, review)
 	2. Groups reviews into batches of 100